Some posts contain compensated links. Please read this disclaimer for more info.

-That was kindergarten and tutor covered, now we had to make some changes at home.
+That was kindergarten and tutor covered, and now we had to make some changes at home.

-When our youngest son turned 6 months old, we hired a nanny two days a week so I could return to work.
+When our youngest son turned six months old, we hired a nanny two days a week so that I could return to work.
 We asked her to only read and speak Croatian to both children and to watch Croatian programs as much as possible.
 That also helped.

 When I heard our oldest son speaking Croatian with our nanny, my heart would melt.